UselessMnemonic/JGo/README.md

 A Java class representing `T` can have instance methods that reflect those in `T`.
 Instance methods can be defined on `T` (or `*T` provided `T` itself is not a pointer type) if those methods are defined in the same package as `T`.
-Therefore, `Reference` instances cannot have methods, nor can base types like `int` or `complex64`.
+Therefore, `Pointer` instances cannot have methods, nor can base types like `int` or `complex64`.

 ### Interfaces